New Yorkers take Sandy travel challenges in stride

 "You can't go three to four days without pay," said Anthony Perrone, a 31-year-old consultant on Wall Street, who said he was planning for an hour-and-15-minute walk to work.
 He said he was annoyed, but noted others had suffered more.

-His brother, who lives in the waterfront neighborhood of Howard Beach, lost two cars to flooding, Perrone said.
+His brother, who lives in the waterfront neighbourhood of Howard Beach, lost two cars to flooding, Perrone said.
 "I can't complain," he said.

 Throughout the day on Tuesday, as the city slowly crept back to life, crews assessed the damage to the subway system's tunnels and elevated tracks.
 Restoring the system is likely to be a gradual process, MTA spokeswoman Deirdre Parker said.